Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 **Please note** that the `rideshare-orchestrators` deployment does not have an associated service.
 This is because the  `orchestrators` does not need to be exposed to the Internet.

-The fpllowing is a good post on how you run Functions in Kubernetes with AKS:
+The following is a good post on how you run Functions in Kubernetes with AKS:
 [https://medium.com/@asavaritayal/azure-functions-on-kubernetes-75486225dac0](https://medium.com/@asavaritayal/azure-functions-on-kubernetes-75486225dac0)